maemo-leste/maemo-user-guide/source/chapters/email.rst

 Automatically add to contacts
 """""""""""""""""""""""""""""

+.. note:: :ref:`summary:Unexpected behavior`: It's not clear what this option does, or whether it works.

 Tree view mode
 """"""""""""""

-If this is checked, the list of e-mail acoounts and folders will be displayed as a tree:
+If this is checked, the list of e-mail accounts and folders will be displayed as a tree:

      |email-tree-view|